Jasmin Tahirovic, Capital Markets Associate, MUFG

-Liz Ohrablo, FLA Class VIII, Tax Associate, Dixon Hughes Goodman:
+Liz Ohrablo, Senior Tax Associate, Dixon Hughes Goodman LLP

 While in school, Liz was involved in many Center for Career and Leadership Development programs.
 Liz was a member of FLA Class VIII, a mentor for Class IX, and an advisory board member for Class X. She was also a founding program coordinator for the Heavener Leadership Challenge, was involved with BUMP and Enactus, and worked as a student assistant for CLP.
 Prior to starting her career as an accountant, Liz also had the opportunity to serve as a Warrington Welcome instructor.